The Best Preventative & Surgical Care

-At Rice Lake Animal Hospital we provide comprehensive veterinary services with a caring and compassionate approach and your pet's comfort in mind.
+At Rice Lake Animal Hospital we provide comprehensive veterinary services with a caring and compassionate approach while keeping your pet's comfort in mind.
 We offer total pet health care to help you keep your animal happy, healthy, and disease free.
 Please call today to speak to our staff or make an appointment in Rice Lake, Wisconsin.

 Your pet's wellness program begins with annual visits to the veterinarian.
 The physical exam evaluates your dog or cat's health.
 We rely on you, the pet owner, to provide us with key information, and answer specific questions about your pet to reveal any developing health issues.